skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

 In the first section, we will crawl my own Github page to import the users we intend to parse.
 Because I  have just three followers on my Github, I'm using my following list as a reference, which is about 70 users.
 In the second part, we extract the data from each user on that list.
 So here we go.

+**Disclaimer**: This project is intended for Educational Purposes ONLY.
 ## GET a List of Users

   The first thing we want to do, is importing the required modules for our code.